Let’s say it was possible for you:

 - Your palms should rest on the floor right beside your chest while elbows need to be elevated in the upward direction.

-- Now, start inhaling while
+- Now, start inhaling while lifting up your chest.

 - Move up the head as much as possible by pushing the neck backward.